José Antonio Rueda

-José Antonio Rueda Ruiz (born 29 October 2005) is a Spanish motorcycle racer who competes for Red Bull KTM Ajo in the Moto3 World Championship.
+José Antonio Rueda Ruiz (born 29 October 2005) is a Spanish motorcycle racer who competes for Red Bull KTM Ajo in the Moto2 World Championship.
 He is the 2022 JuniorGP and 2022 Red Bull Rookies champion.
 He won the 2025 Moto3 World Championship after a red flagged Indonesian GP race and became the first Andalusian rider to win a Grand Prix motorcycle racing championship.

 Personal life

-Rueda born was born in Los Chapatales, Andalusia.
+Rueda was born in Los Chapatales, a hamlet located outside Los Palacios y Villafranca in the Province of Seville.

 Career

 Early career

 In 2021, Rueda made his debut in the FIM JuniorGP World Championship racing for Honda.
 In his first season he obtained two podiums and finished eighth in the standings.
 For the Valencian Community Grand Prix he was called by the Indonesian Racing Gresini team to race in Moto3.
-The Spanish rider was forced to retire in his debut in the world championship.
+He was forced to retire in his debut in the world championship.

 The following year, Rueda remained in the JuniorGP series by moving to the Estrella Galicia 0,0 team.
 His second season proved to be very positive, obtaining five victories and winning the championship.
 The same year he participated in the MotoGP Rookies Cup, Rueda obtained three victories and became champion ahead of Collin Veijer.
 He also returned to the world championship, racing in the French Grand Prix for the Rivacold Snipers team, where he finished twenty-first on the Honda NSF250R.